Pasadena · Los Angeles County

 The City of Pasadena issues its own building permits through its Planning & Community Development Department and Permit Center — not LADBS or LA County.

 Pasadena is an independent permitting jurisdiction with its own counter, its own plan-check reviewers, and its own historic-preservation process.
 That matters: a contractor used to LA County or LADBS workflows is starting cold here.
-The firm we co-own works directly with Pasadena's reviewers, pulls the permit before any work begins, and carries the project through the city's inspections to final sign-off.
+We work directly with Pasadena's reviewers, pull the permit under our CSLB license before any work begins, and carry the project through the city's inspections to final sign-off.

 Pasadena's historic-review reality — and how we work with it